 DO NOT COPY the content of another business’s website.
 Do not copy their text or images.
 And do not use their business names in your SEO or keywords in the hope of drawing their audience to you.
 This is, at minimum, unethical, and in many regions, illegal, known as Passing Off.
 If you hire someone to build your website or help with SEO, relay these ethical standards to them also.
 “My web guy did it” isn’t an excuse.

 SOLIDIFY YOUR BRAND

 Building a website is a massive opportunity to put your brand out there.
-Unlike the limited customisation on social media interfaces, websites offer a broad amount of creative flexibility to be as minimal or as outlandish as suits your brand’s persona.
-Use your website to reflect your brand’s voice through your written word and videos, and your brand identity through the site’s visual elements of colour palette, iconography, graphics, logo, typography and more.
+Unlike the limited customisation on social media interfaces, websites offer a broad amount of creative flexibility.
+You can be as minimal or as outlandish as suits your brand’s persona.
+Use your website to reflect your brand’s voice through your written word and videos.
+Express your brand identity through the site’s visual elements of colour palette, iconography, graphics, logo, typography and more.

 First impressions are everything.
 Your website can show who you are as a brand in the first few seconds.
 It’s is a powerful tool in attracting the right clients.

 BETTER COMMUNICATION CHANNELS

 Use a form on your website to direct enquiries to you via email.
 While social messenger platforms might be convenient, they offer minimal options for sorting or tracking.
 They can also become a distraction in your personal time.